AlexanderSouthan/pyPreprocessing/README.md

 Normalize the input data.
 Currently only one method is implemented:
 * Normalize the integral below the data to a certain value.

+## Derivative (in num_derive.py)
+Calculate the numerical derivative of data.
+Different derivative orders can be obtained.